Bob Mike: Professional football

 Mike played professional football in the All-America Football Conference (AAFC) for the San Francisco 49ers during their 1948 and 1949 seasons.
 He appeared in a total of 26 games for the 49ers, eight of them as a starter.

 Mike was the second black player in the history of the 49ers franchise, following halfback Joe "The Jet" Perry.
 In 1949, the last year of the AAFC, Mike one of just 12 black players in the entire AAFC.

 In July 1950, Mike was hired as the 49ers first black scout, assigned to search for black players across the country.
 He was fired in September 1950 after team owner Tony Morabito saw him with a light-skinned black woman who Morabito believed to be white.

-He resumed his playing career in the Canadian Football League for the Calgary Stampeders during their 1952 and 1953 seasons.
-He appeared in 21 games for Stampeders.
+He resumed his playing career in the Western Interprovincial Football Union for the Calgary Stampeders during their 1952 and 1953 seasons.
+He appeared in 21 games for the Stampeders.